AnnaWilliford/SWC_Fall2019_test/Lesson2_IntroToR.md

 height <- height + 20

 ```
 As you can see, a variable is assigned a value equal to the value of the evaluated expression on the right side of the assignment operator.
+But what about `height`?

 **A note on variable names:**
 * NO SPACES in names